bahaidev/bahaiwritings/README.md

 1. Waiting: Once stabilized, target `TextBrowser` dependency by tagged version.

+1. Add a "Powered by TextBrowser" message on non-results pages with link to that repo.

 1. Break out plugins into separate repository(ies) for reusability with textbrowser (and publicize their presence on its wiki).